Connecticut public assistance programs and government aid.

 Connecticut has an extensive number of public assistance programs for low income families.
-Services can help families pay their bills in an emergency, and help them provide for their basic needs.
+Services can help families pay their bills in an emergency and help them provide for their basic needs.
 Find everything on cash aid for the low income as well as HUSKY Healthcare programs, food stamps, Medicaid, housing and other benefit programs below.
 The Department of Social Services administers most of the government and public aid..
 Find details below by county and how to apply statewide.

 Food stamps from the Connecticut EBT card and SNAP.
 Low income families can receive public food stamp benefits which will be kept in special accounts for you until they need to be used.
 The program is now known as Supplemental Nutrition Assistance Program, and it is administered by the DSS.
 Most grocery stores and supermarkets will accept your EBT card, which is then used to buy food for you and your family.
 The Supplemental Nutrition Assistance Program (SNAP) or Food Stamps can help low-income individuals and families pay for the cost of food at a wide variety of stores and farmer markets across Connecticut.

 In addition to SNAP food stamps, Connecticut also provides several other Nutrition Assistance Programs.
 These resources can provide free food and cash equivalents to low income, seniors, and the disabled.
 The primary goal is to ensure the health and promote adequate nutrition among the target populations, especially children and seniors.
 Through this program, meals and food is provided to eligible food pantries, soup kitchens, and shelters, and these centers then distribute the food to the low income and needy.
 DSS has a listing of participating food banks and centers.